dewzor/claude-desktop-fedora43/README.md

 If you run into an issue with this build script, make an issue here.
 Don't bug Anthropic about it - they already have enough on their plates.

+# Claude Desktop for Linux (Fedora 43 Fixed Edition)

+This is a modified version of the Claude Desktop build script, fixed to work on **Fedora 43**.

+** Fixes in this version:**
+- **Fedora 43 Support**: Updated dependencies and build process.
+- **Google Sign-In Fixed**: Implemented a native module stub to allow Google authentication to work.
+- **Layout Fixes**: Fixed window scaling and maximizing glitches.
+- **Menu Bar Removed**: Native window frame enabled, removing the double menu bar.

+** Issue remaining **
+- **White menu bar**: Theres still a white menu bar that i for the life of me havent been able to get rid of.
+Other than that, works great.

 # Claude Desktop for Linux

 This project was inspired by [k3d3's claude-desktop-linux-flake](https://github.com/k3d3/claude-desktop-linux-flake) and their [Reddit post](https://www.reddit.com/r/ClaudeAI/comments/1hgsmpq/i_successfully_ran_claude_desktop_natively_on/) about running Claude Desktop natively on Linux.
 Their work provided valuable insights into the application's structure and the native bindings implementation.